 TREATMENT Chronic Cough

 In pts with chronic cough and a normal chest x-ray, empiric treatment is directed at the most likely cause based on the history and physical examination.
 If treatment directed at one empiric cause fails, empiric treatment of an alternative etiology can be considered.
 Postnasal drainage treatment may include systemic antihistamines, nasal corticosteroids, decongestants, anticholinergics, nasal saline irrigation, and/or antibiotics.
 GERD can be treated with antacids, type 2 histamine blockers, or proton pump inhibitors.
 Cough-variant asthma is treated with inhaled glucocorticoids and as-needed inhaled β agonists.
-Pts on ACE inhibitors should be given a 1-month trial of discontinuing ...
+Pts on ACE inhibitors should be given a ...